yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 ## TheDAO Hack

 An attacker (the hacker) has stolen more than 3.5mm ether (around $45mm) from the DAO yesterday.
-The vulnerability [is described here](http://vessenes.com/deconstructing-thedao-attack-a-brief-code-tour/).
+The attack [is described here](http://vessenes.com/deconstructing-thedao-attack-a-brief-code-tour/).

 Since then, the [Ethereum